buahaha/spacemail/classes/esi/docs/Api/MailApi.md

 Return mail headers

 Return the 50 most recent mail headers belonging to the character that match the query criteria.
-Queries can be filtered by label, and last_mail_id can be used to paginate backwards.  ---  This route is cached for up to 30 seconds
+Queries can be filtered by label, and last_mail_id can be used to paginate backwards  ---  This route is cached for up to 30 seconds

 ### Example
 ```php